Daybreak (1933 film)

-Daybreak (Chinese: 天明; pinyin: tiānmíng) is a 1933 Chinese silent film, directed by Sun Yu.
-It was released by the Lianhua Film Company (United Photoplay Studio).
-The film follows Lingling, a young country girl from a rural fishing village, as she moves to the glittering city of Shanghai with her boyfriend Zhang.
+Daybreak (Chinese: 天明; pinyin: Tiānmíng) is a 1933 Chinese silent film, directed by Sun Yu.
+It was released by the Lianhua Film Company (United Photoplay Studio), premiered in Shanghai's Peking Theater on February 2, 1933.
+The film follows Lingling, a young country girl from a rural fishing village, as she moves to Shanghai with her cousin, Zhang.
 As Zhang drifts into revolutionary circles, Lingling falls into an unfortunate path.
 Sold to a corrupt boss who intoxicates and rapes her by her own sister, Lingling is forced into prostitution before eventually becoming a martyr for the oncoming revolution.

+Daybreak is supervised by Lo Ming Yau, with Lu Hanzhang as production director, Zhou Ke as cinematographer, and Fang Peilin as set designer.

 The film stars Li Lili, one of the biggest silent film stars of the period.
 It was a star vehicle for Li Lili in the early stages of her career, and the seventh film of director Sun Yu, who was the best-known auteur of Shanghai cinema during the 1920s.
 She had also portrayed a similar role involving seduction for espionage in Sun Yu's The Great Road (1934).

-As a result of being the only American-educated director working in the 1930s Shanghai film industry, Sun Yu was heavily influenced by Frank Borzage’s work and highlights “peasants migrating to the big city” and pursuing political activism.
-The film was also created in commemoration and celebration of the KMT Party's successful completion in the Northern Expedition.
-Director Sun Yu's films were intended for nationalist propaganda and presents a narrative of redemption as a soft film - the concept where cinema is created as a form of entertainment and a means of aesthetic presentation above all else.
-The narrative openness encourages and allows for cinematic audiences to develop their own political interpretations and, in this film, for 'left wing' or 'pro-CCP' messages to emerge from its mise en abyme.
+The film was also created in commemoration and celebration of the Kuomintang Party's successful completion in the Northern Expedition.
+Director Sun Yu's films were intended for nationalist propaganda and Daybreak presents a narrative of redemption as a soft film - the concept where cinema is created as a form of entertainment and a means of aesthetic presentation above all else.
+The narrative openness encourages and allows for cinematic audiences to develop their own political interpretations and, in this film, for "left wing" or "pro-CCP" messages to emerge from its mise en abyme, apart from the apparent "pro-KMT" message.

 Plot

-The film begins in a tranquil rural fishing village where a young, innocent girl named Lingling (played by Li Lili) lives.
-She is depicted as a cheerful, lively girl, symbolizing the purity and simplicity of rural life.

-Act 1: Departure to the City
+Arrival at Shanghai

-Lingling's rural fishing village is devastated by war, prompting her to move to the bustling city of Shanghai in search of a better life.
-Upon arriving in Shanghai, Lingling is mesmerized by the city's lights, especially those on the Bund.
-She eventually secures a job working at a factory, which brings a brief period of stability and hope into her journey/life.
+Lingling originates from a rural fishing village, the heavy taxes and levies prompt her to move to the bustling city of Shanghai in search of a better life alongside his cousin, Zhang.
+After settling in Shanghai with her, Lingling and her cousin eventually secures a job working at a silk factory.